 After MenSC transplantation, no serious adverse reaction was observed.
-Three major organs (the liver, spleen, and lungs), in which almost all transplanted MenSCs were predicted to be retained, were extracted from the animals at the predetermined time point and then imaged in the IVIS.
-The results of ex vivo imaging showed that most of the strong red fluorescence emitted from PKH26-MenSCs was distributed in the hepatic periportal area, and a small part was accumulated in the centrilobular regions.
+Three major organs (the liver, spleen, and lungs), in which almost all transplanted MenSCs were predicted to be retained, were extracted from the animals at the predetermined time points and then imaged in the IVIS.
+The ex vivo imaging showed that most of the strong red fluorescence emitted from PKH26-MenSCs was distributed in the hepatic periportal area, and a small part was accumulated in the centrilobular regions.
 A weak signal was also detected in the lungs, and little signal was observed in the spleen (Figure 5A-F).
-At 12 h post-transplantation, the ROI analysis revealed that the number of photons emitted from the liver was 1.55 × 1010 ± 2.97 × 108 p/s, and dropped down to 7.74 × 109 ± 1.23 × 108 p/s at 24 h (P < 0.001).
-However, the signal intensity of the liver significantly increased to 3.65 × 1010 ± 1.38 × 108 p/s at 36 h (P < 0.001), and attenuated at 48 h post-transplantation treatment (Figure 5G).
+At 12 h after transplantation, the ROI analysis revealed that the number of photons emitted from the liver was 1.55 × 1010 ± 2.97 × 108 p/s, and dropped to 7.74 × 109 ± 1.23 × 108 p/s at 24 h (P < 0.001).
+However, the signal intensity of the liver significantly increased to 3.65 × 1010 ± 1.38 × 108 p/s at 36 h (P < 0.001), and attenuated at 48 h after transplantation (Figure 5G).

 Survival

 Portal vein puncture was well-tolerated in all experimental animals.
 Compared with the sham operation group, symptoms of hepatic encephalopathy, such as anorexia, dysphoria and limb tremors, in animals with MenSC treatment occurred obviously later.
 In the sham operation group, none of the animals survived more than 63 h (survival time, 53.75 ± 2.37 h).
-After the transplantation of 2.5 × 106/kg MenSCs via the intrahepatic portal vein in the treatment group, the survival time was significantly prolonged (survival time, 75.75 ± 5.11 h, log rank, P < 0.001 ) (Figure 6A).
+After the transplantation of 2.5 × 106/kg MenSCs via the intrahepatic portal vein in the treatment group, the survival time was significantly prolonged ( 75.75 ± 5.11 h, log rank, P < 0.001 ) (Figure 6A).

-Biochemical and haematological parameters
+Biochemical and hematological parameters

-Continuous progression of ALF was observed in the sham operation group, manifesting as a dynamical increase in PT and the levels of bone marrow mesenchymal stem cells (ALT), aspartate aminotransferase (AST), and TBIL.
+Continuous progression of ALF was observed in the sham operation group, manifesting as a dynamical increase in PT and the levels of alanine aminotransferase (ALT), aspartate aminotransferase (AST), and total bilirubin (TBIL).
 The liver function of ALF animals without MenSC treatment deteriorated most rapidly at 24 h to 36 h after D-gal administration, and the phenomenon of enzyme-jaundice separation appeared at 48 h, indicating a wide range of hepatocyte necrosis.
 In the treatment group, biochemical parameters and coagulation function were similarly worsened as early as 24 h after ALF induction (P > 0.05).
 After 24 h, the deterioration trend was comparatively slowing down.
-The levels of ALT, AST, TBIL and PT measured at selected time points after 24 h post-transplantation were significantly lower than those in animals in the sham operation group (P < 0.05).
+The levels of ALT, AST, TBIL and PT measured at selected time points 24 h after transplantation were significantly lower than those in animals in the sham operation group (P < 0.05).
 No significant changes occurred in the serum albumin level in either group.
 Compared with the sham operation group, MenSC transplanted via the portal vein significantly improved the liver function of D-gal-induced ALF (Figure 6B-C).

 Histological features

 Liver tissues were collected for H&E staining to examine hepatic pathological changes.
-ALF was confirmed by the observation of massive necrosis, large areas of haemorrhage and inflammatory infiltration, hepatocyte apoptosis and vacuolar degeneration at 48 h after ALF induction in the liver tissues of the control group.
+ALF was confirmed by the observation of massive necrosis, large areas of hemorrhage and inflammatory infiltration, hepatocyte apoptosis and vacuolar degeneration at 48 h after ALF induction in the liver tissues of the control group.
 Hepatic lobular structure was completely collapsed.
 In contrast, the liver pathological tissue in the MenSC treatment group showed obviously increased numbers of remaining hepatocytes and hepatic parenchymal cells and a comparatively slight necrotic degree and area.
-Positively labelled apoptotic hepatocytes were observed by TUNEL in the experimental groups at 36 h.
-However, the number of apoptotic cells was significantly lower in the post-mortem liver tissues of the MenSC treatment group than in the ALF control group (Figure 7).
+Positively labeled apoptotic hepatocytes were observed by TUNEL in the experimental groups at 36 h.
+However, the number of apoptotic cells was significantly lower in the post-mortem liver tissues of the MenSC treatment group than in the control group (Figure 7).

 DISCUSSION